5.6 Supporting youth organisations

-The policy to support youth organizations is part of the Youth Field Development Plan 2014-2020, where 3 specific activities are planned:
+The policy to support youth organizations is part of the Youth Sector Development Plan 2021-2035, where specific activities are planned:

 There is public funding available for youth organizations in Estonia.
 The Youth Work Act already in 1999, when it was first adopted, established an annual grant scheme from the state budget to support youth organizations.
 The Act defines, that the objective of an annual grant scheme for youth associations is „the increase of the capability of youth associations and the achievement of national objectives of youth policy.”
 Starting from 2019 annual grant scheme for all organizations was changed.
 National wide youth NGOs considered as strategic partners and some of them have 3 year annual contract for support with the MoER.

 In 2015, Estonian National Youth Council started with a collaboration project „Common Youth” ("Ühised noored"), which aimed to involve young people at risk in the network of youth associations, as well as to prevent social exclusion and offences committed by young people.
 The project was implemented by April 2016.